What is Monero (XMR)?

 TLDR

-Monero (XMR) is a decentralized, open-source cryptocurrency designed from the ground up to function as private, censorship-resistant digital cash.
+Monero (XMR) is a decentralized, open-source cryptocurrency designed from the ground up to enable private, untraceable, and censorship-resistant digital cash transactions.

 1. Privacy by default – Unlike Bitcoin, every Monero transaction automatically hides the sender, recipient, and amount.